AP-CS-A-Meta/Test-Guide-Eratta/Cracking the AP Computer Science A Exam - 2017.md

 ### Question 7

 Answer (A) uses 'P' where it should use 'p' as argument to println().
+Since (A) is the correct answer, a student could mistakenly feel that there was no correct answer.

 ## Question 8